Atemfrei/DataScience03/CodeBook.md

  68 fBodyBodyGyroJerkMag-std() : num  -0.933 -0.987 -0.995 -0.382 -0.392 ...
 ```

-### More information
+### Information about Source Data

-Detailed information on the experiment and the data can be found in the `README.txt` and `features_info.txt` files included in the experiment data [zip file](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) or find more information on the dataset [homepage](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+Detailed information on the experiment and the data that was used can be found in the `README.txt` and `features_info.txt` files included in the experiment data [zip file](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) or find more information on the dataset [homepage](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).